marcellusfarias/dotnet-webapi-template/MyBuyingList/README.md

 ### EFCore

-RESEARCH: Convert Proxy to POCO or change Lazy Loading to Eager Loading.
-Research about tracking.

-### Async support

-Research where I can return IAsyncEnumerator/Enumerable instead of task.
+"In case of tracking queries, results of Filtered Include may be unexpected due to navigation fixup.
+All relevant entities that have been queried for previously and have been stored in the Change Tracker will be present in the results of Filtered Include query, even if they don't meet the requirements of the filter.
+Consider using NoTracking queries or re-create the DbContext when using Filtered Include in those situations." (https://learn.microsoft.com/en-us/ef/core/querying/related-data/eager)

+### Remove Automapper from project

+Do the mappings manually.

 ### Session and cache

 As mentioned on "Authentication and authorization", Cookie implementation will be added (https://learn.microsoft.com/pt-br/aspnet/core/fundamentals/app-state?view=aspnetcore-7.0).
 Need to create refresh token mechanism.
 Create docker secret for JWT key.

 I also plan to add Cache for this.

+### Async support

+Research where I can return IAsyncEnumerator/Enumerable instead of task.

+### Swagger

+Remove CancellationToken from the documentation.

 ### Minimal API